MarsilAL/covidTracker/workPlan/useCases.md

-Online:

-            -   Primary Path:

-              1- The website is online ( the users can use it).
+Precondition:

+ - registration in the website.

+ - The user must enter the user name,

+ -  The user must enter the Location or allow the Location to automatically,

+  - tell the users if a covid patient is in the area.

-        2- Use Case ends with Success.
+  - Use Case ends with Success.

-            -   Exception Path:

-              1- The website is not online ( the users can not use it).

-        2- Use Case ends with Failure.
+    Postcondition: The user will be notified if there is a covid patient in the area.

 Register:

     -   Primary Path:

     1- Enter your User Name, Location, and Status.

     2- Click Register button.

     3- Registration for the database

     4- Show the User Home page

     5- Use Case ends with Success.

    -   Exception Path:

   1- One of the fields Username, Geolocation, or Status is empty.

   2- Use Case ends with Failure.

+ 3- Show error message, required information must be entered